How to Clean a Rug at Home: The DIY Rug Cleaning Guide

 - Hang to dry

-Wool rugs can be challenging to spot clean, because getting wool wet is just… not ideal.
-But you should deep clean heavily trafficked wool rugs once a year.
+Wool rugs can be challenging to spot clean, because getting wool rug fibers wet is just… not ideal.
+But once a year, you should deep clean wool rugs that see a lot of foot traffic.

 - Vacuum the rug